Archaeologists Have Discovered 1,020 Clay Seals That Have Been Hidden In A Cave In Israel For 2,000 Years

 “It really underlines the fact that the city was a major cosmopolitan center; an inland city with indelible ties to the outside world.”

-Dr. Donald Ariel, who runs the The Israel Antiquities Authority’s Coin Department, analyzed hundreds of the unwashed clay seals and noted that the vast majority of them dated back to the 2nd century BC, with many of the seals holding images of ancient gods and goddesses on them like Aphrodite, Apollo and Athena.
+Dr. Donald Ariel, who runs The Israel Antiquities Authority’s Coin Department, analyzed hundreds of the unwashed clay seals and noted that the vast majority of them dated back to the 2nd century BC, with many of the seals holding images of ancient gods and goddesses on them like Aphrodite, Apollo, and Athena.
 In addition, there were also some that contained erotic themes on them as well as masks.

 Hundreds of Hellenistic-period seal impressions discovered at Maresha, Israel. https://t.co/meRqqzA3HI